danielphan-dp/chat-io/README.md

     cd <path-to-back-end-repo>
     npm install
     ```
+5. Create `.env` files for the back-end.
+    ```shell
+    # content of the .env file for the back-end
+    API_PORT=5002
+    MONGO_URI=placeholder-for-your-mongodb-uri
+    TOKEN_KEY=placeholder-for-a-secure-jwt-token-secret-key
+    ```
-5. Run the back-end, then the front-end in 2 separate Terminal windows.
+6. Run the back-end, then the front-end in 2 separate Terminal windows.
 At the moment, it's optimal to
 run the processes in 2 separate Terminal windows.
     ```sh
     # inside back-end repo and the associated Terminal window